notofonts/noto-docs/src/miniarticles/NotoSansSoyombo.md

 # Noto Sans Soyombo

-Noto Sans Soyombo is a sans serif design for texts in the Soyombo script.
+Noto Sans Soyombo is a unmodulated (“sans serif”) design for texts in the Soyombo script.

 Noto Sans Soyombo has multiple weights, contains 323 glyphs, 7 OpenType features, and supports 88 characters from the Unicode block Soyombo.